neoxic/lua-amf3/README.md

 to specify a metamethod name (default is `__toAMF3`) to be called for every processed value.
 The value returned by the metamethod is used instead of the original value.

-A table (root or nested) is encoded into an array if it has an `__array` field whose value is neither `nil` nor `false`.
-The length of the resulting array can be adjusted by storing an integer value in the `__array` field.
+A table (root or nested) is encoded into a dense array if it has a field `__array` whose value is neither `nil` nor `false`.
+The length of the resulting array can be adjusted by storing an integer value in that field.
 Otherwise, it is assumed to be equal to the raw length of the table.

 ### amf3.decode(data, [pos], [handler])
 Returns the value encoded in `data` along with the index of the first unread byte.
 Optional `pos` marks where to start reading in `data` (default is 1).
 Optional `handler` is called for each new table (root or nested), and its return value is used instead of the original table.

-When an array is decoded, its length is stored in the `__array` field of the resulting table.
-When an object is decoded, the `__class` (class name) and `__data` (externalizable data) fields are set in the resulting table depending on the object's type.
+When an array is decoded, its length is stored in a field `__array`.
+When an object is decoded, fields `__class` (class name) and `__data` (externalizable data) are set depending on its type.

 ### amf3.pack(fmt, ...)
 Returns a binary string containing the values `...` packed according to the format string `fmt`.